→ In the aftermath of the Cold War

 —Peace agreement in Dayton, the USA on November 21, 1995: Bosnia-Herzegovina is a confederation of two entities.

 -In 1989 Slobodan Milosevic put an end to the autonomy of Kosovo to create a Greater Serbia.
 The opponents start a war, violent from 1998.
 NATO intervened in March 1999 and forced Serbia to leave the territory after bombing Belgrade and the country,

 Ethnic conflicts are still present throughout the territory of the former Yugoslavia.

 → The outcome of conflicts on the periphery

--In Chad, the conflict with Libya ended in 1987 with the signing of a cease-fire.
-In Western Sahara, the Polisario Front agreed to a cease-fire and the organization of a referendum on the question of independence or attachment to Morocco, UN Security Council Resolution 1813 in 2008.
+-In Chad, the conflict with Libya ended in 1987 with the signing of a ceasefire.
+In Western Sahara, the Polisario Front agreed to a ceasefire and the organization of a referendum regarding independence or attachment to Morocco, UN Security Council Resolution 1813 in 2008.